 - Preheat the oven 400F.

-- Line a cookie or baking sheet with aluminum foil and keep it aside.
+- Line a cookie sheet with aluminum foil or parchment paper and keep it aside.

-- Mix all the dry ingredients together.
-Taste the flour for seasoning and adjust spice & salt, if required.
+- Taste the flour for seasoning and adjust spices & salt as per your taste.

-- Sprinkle the peanuts or drop the peanuts on to the baking sheet with your fingers.
+- Drop batter coated peanuts on to the cookie sheet using your fingers.
 I used my hands to mix the batter and at times, hands work the best.

-- Bake on the middle rack for 8 minutes in a preheated oven.
+- Bake on a middle rack for 6 minutes in a preheated oven.

 - Remove from the over, shake the tray or turn the peanuts around for even baking.
 Also, break lumps of peanuts if there are too many peanuts clustered together.

-- Throw in any spices you like to this recipe and you can not go wrong.
-Substitution of garam masala with chaat masala is a one variation.
-If using chaat masala, I would skip amchur powder or use only chili powder & salt and skip garam masala & amrchur powder altogether.
-Another good spice to consider is creole seasoning.
+- Spices – Throw in any spices you like to this recipe and you can not go wrong.
+Substitution of chaat masala with garam masala or use a combination of garam masala and chaat masala.